esopian/Thunderhead/README.md

 ## Usage

 Methods are called using Node.js' function(options, callback) convention.
-If ther is only one required argument you can pass it instead of the options object.
+If there is only one required argument you can pass it instead of the options object.

 Below is an example call logging all empty Rackspace Cloud Files containers